Unhindered Conversations: Filipinos Tell Us How to Be Beautiful When They Feel Anything But

 “If you’re having problems with your skin, the most affordable beauty regimen that I can recommend is going to a dermatologist,” Justin notes, adding that investing in a good dermatologist helped solve recurring problems in a relatively short time.

-Aside from that, investing in a good skincare routine — as well as adding sunscreen to one’s beauty kit — is a good way to address the root cause of your skin problems without resorting to piling on tons of makeup.
+Aside from that, investing in a — as well as adding sunscreen to one’s beauty kit — is a good way to address the root cause of your skin problems without resorting to piling on tons of makeup.

 “A healthy skin requires less makeup.
 If I need to go outside to do some errands, I’ll just slap on some tinted moisturizer and call it a day.
 If I need to go to an event, a good primer and a pump of my favorite foundation are all I need,” Justin shares.